DuckyCoyote/awesomewm-rice/README.md

 	}), 7),
 ```

+## Firefox

+If you dont kwon how change the color from firefox see: [linuxfordevices](https://www.linuxfordevices.com/tutorials/linux/customize-firefox-interface-with-css)

 ## Extras

 In misc is the zathura config, firefox css theme, ranger conf and some others wallpapers.